 You will note that I did not claim it as Charlotte’s party.
 Let’s be honest, Charlotte won’t remember it.
 But we wanted to throw a fun party, so why the heck not?

 Reesy is an amazing graphic designer.
-(Check out her awesome blog NiftySwank) She thought it would be fun to design everything for the party, and who am I to say no to stuff that would have cost a fortune if I had bought it?
+She thought it would be fun to design everything for the party, and who am I to say no to stuff that would have cost a fortune if I had bought it?

 The day of the party was insane.
 I ran around like a crazy woman all morning, finishing up everything for Charlotte’s party and Britta’s as well.
 Our apartment is small, so we decided to have it at Reesy’s house, an hour away.
 We were about 10 minutes from arriving when I realized with a horrible gut wrench that I had forgotten the cupcakes.
 Kind of major for a birthday party.
 I started freaking out.
 Eric, being the amazing man that he is, offered to drive back to get them.
 (In retrospect, this is insane.
 We should have headed to the nearest bakery.
 I obviously wasn’t thinking.)

-About 15 minutes after he left, Charlotte had a dirty diaper and I realized that the diaper bag was still in the car with Eric.
+About 15 minutes after he left, Charlotte needed a change and I realized that the diaper bag was still in the car with Eric.
 So Reesy ran to the store for diapers and wipes while I tried to force Charlotte to eat something (oh did I mention that she was sick with the flu?)
 Then I get a text from Eric that says: I made a sandwich and forgot the cupcakes.
 I’m turning around now.

 I totally thought he was joking.
 Nope.
 He made a sandwich.
 And forgot the cupcakes.
 And made it halfway back before he realized that he had forgotten the cupcakes.
 And that was when I finally started laughing instead of attempting to tear my hair out.